kubeflow/website/content/en/docs/started/workstation/getting-started-macos.md

 +++

-For macOS systems you have multiple options for getting started.
-The options range from fully-assembled Kubeflow stacks, to stacks that require some assembly.
+To install Kubeflow locally on a macOS system you have a few options (listed below).

 *Note:* It is recommended that you have at least 12GB of RAM and 50GB of storage available.